discrete-notes/discrete-notes.github.io/_posts/2021-11-19-contraction-sequences.md

 (Note: this is an unpolished version, I will polish the post next week.)

-Contraction sequences is a new point of view on some algorithmic graph concepts such as
+Contraction sequences is a new point of view on some graph algorithms concepts such as
 [Courcelle's theorem](https://en.wikipedia.org/wiki/Courcelle%27s_theorem).
 It arises from the study of a new